Philippus/elastic4s/docs/streams.md

 `import ReactiveElastic._`

-And make sure you have an Akka Actor System in implicit scope.
+And make sure you have an Actor System in implicit scope.

 `implicit val system = ActorSystem()`